Carly Findlay: Access to Fashion

-As a self-proclaimed fashion lover, Findlay was unhappy with the lack of representation people with disabilities have in the media and fashion landscape.
+Findlay was unhappy with the lack of representation people with disabilities have in the media and fashion landscape.
 Propelled by her own experience of exclusion and elitism in fashion, in July 2018 she announced the first-ever disability-inclusive event to be held as part of Melbourne Fashion Week which was staged away from the main event.

 "We're not treated the same when we go into stores.
 For me, I am sometimes not even spoken to.
 They think I am not going to want their clothes or their service, or they might be embarrassed to be seen with me,” Findlay said.

 'Access to Fashion - Disability on the Runway: an Exploration of Disability Inclusion in the Fashion Industry' was held on 1 September 2018, and included a panel discussion as well as a runway show.
 It featured a number of models and fashion designers with disabilities.

 Writing

 Findlay was a writer from a young age, and started her self-titled blog in 2009.
-Findlay's blog details significant events in her life, her experience of life with ichthyosis, and her commentary as an appearance activist.
+Findlay's blog details events in her life, her experience of life with ichthyosis, and commentary as an appearance activist.

 Findlay has written for a variety of online and traditional media, including the ABC, SBS, Sydney Morning Herald, The Guardian, The Age, Essential Baby, Kidspot, Ravishly, Frankie Magazine, and Mamamia.
-After a journalist dubbed Findlay an appearance activist, she claimed the title and has since written on a range of topics related to appearance diversity and disabilities in general.
-Her writing also appears in anthologies - Growing Up African in Australia (edited by Maxine Beneba Clarke), Women of a Certain Rage, and Me Too - Stories from the Australian Movement; as well as in Bec Sparrow's Ask Me Anything and Tara Moss' Speaking Out.
-She was also included in 200 women who will change the way you will see the world.
+After a journalist described Findlay as an appearance activist, she claimed the title and has since written on a range of topics related to appearance diversity and disabilities in general.
+Her writing appears in anthologies - Growing Up African in Australia (edited by Maxine Beneba Clarke), Women of a Certain Rage, and Me Too - Stories from the Australian Movement, as well as in Bec Sparrow's Ask Me Anything and Tara Moss's Speaking Out.
+She was included in 200 women who will change the way you will see the world.